 Submitting the Free Application for Federal Student Aid (FAFSA) allows you to be considered for federal and state grants, federal and state work study programs, and federal student loans.
-If you filed a FAFSA last year you will be able to save time by starting a pre-fill FAFSA.
-You must know your Federal PIN to file a pre-fill FAFSA.
+If you filed a FAFSA last year you will be able to save time by completing a Renewal FAFSA.
+You must know your Federal PIN to file a Renewal FAFSA.
 The FAFSA asks for financial information found mostly on tax returns.
-If a parent and/or student has not filed a tax return yet, a student can use estimates from December paystubs and other end-of-year records.
-The numbers can be corrected later, if necessary.
-There are paper and electronic versions of the FAFSA, you can file electronically at www.fafsa.gov .
-Be sure to add our school code (008597) to your FAFSA, this will allow us to view your application.
+If a parent and/or student has not filed a tax return yet, they can use estimated income from their W-2, last pay stub from December and other end-of-year records.
+If you file using estimated income, it is recommended you update the FAFSA application after taxes have been filed.
+We recommend filing your FAFSA electronically at https://fafsa.ed.gov/.
+Be sure to add our federal school code (008597) to your FAFSA, as this allows us to receive your application.

 Request a Federal PIN

 You can save time by using a Federal PIN to "sign" your FAFSA electronically.
 Parents can also apply for a PIN.
 If you provide an e-mail address you will receive your PIN via e-mail.
 If not, you will receive your PIN through postal mail.
 If you have misplaced your PIN, you can visit www.pin.ed.gov and request a duplicate PIN.
 Make sure to verify your e-mail and mailing address at the same time and update the information if it has changed.
 You do not need to have a Federal PIN to file a FAFSA.
 You can also sign by printing a signature page and mailing it.
 You can apply for a PIN when you come to the end of completing your FAFSA by clicking on the 'Apply for a PIN' link on the signature page of your FAFSA.

 Step 2: Review your Student Aid Report (SAR) and make any necessary changes.